Kaosumaru/graph-diff/README.md

 ### TODO

+v 0.0.1
 - add instructions for git
 - check file extension
 - handle errors
 - show values of slots in unity graph

+later
 - create autopublish scripts
 - parse more complex unity graphs
 - add support for Amplify graphs
+- add possibility to publish it as a react webpage integrated with code review